UtoECat/UtoECat/README.md

   - SDL2.
 Good as SDL, but needs a lot of work to get things started. (so only used it a couple of times on a small scale)
   - Love2D.
 In simple terms - SDL2, but optionally simple.
 It's easy to start doing things, potentially scalable, but lacking api for C, C++.
 Love it.
 - Audio :
-  - SDL_Mixer, but it's not the best thing in the universe.
+  - SDL_Mixer.
+Not the best thing in the universe.
   - miniaudio - the best thing in the universe for what it does, change my mind.
   - Jack(Jack 2) - good.
 Good API for clients, good docs, good project.
   - LADSPA - simple to get started, has potencial problems as plugin API(lack of MIDI, etc.)...
 But...
 Good.